 Source: World Bank - Last Available Data.

-Find more information about your business sector on our service Market reports.
+Find more information about your business sector on our service Market reports by keywords.

 The Economic freedom index measure ten components of economic freedom, grouped into four broad categories or pillars of economic freedom: Rule of Law (property rights, freedom from corruption); Limited Government (fiscal freedom, government spending); Regulatory Efficiency (business freedom, labor freedom, monetary freedom); and Open Markets (trade freedom, investment freedom, financial freedom).
 Each of the freedoms within these four broad categories is individually scored on a scale of 0 to 100.
 A country’s overall economic freedom score is a simple average of its scores on the 10 individual freedoms.